 Tests were performed for each of the following settings in a Gigabyte GA-EX58-UD4P motherboard.
 Each passed 8 hours or more of Memtest86+ 2.11, and each passed several hours of HCI Design’s Memtest running triple tests of 1024MB within windows while the system was in use.
 Along with that, each setting range was thoroughly put through various benchmark programs and tests, which are graphed below.

-Mushkin chose not to include XMP Programming in their modules, which I very much approve of.
-I do not agree with the XMP programming design process as a whole, as I feel that QPI/Vtt voltage should not be a part of this programming.
-The i7 CPU's vary so widely that trying to use any given XMP setting could lead the end user to have major stability or booting issues, and even possibly end up thinking that the memory is faulty and want to return it.
-All users should find their CPU's own specific QPI/Vtt voltage setting per the speed they are running, and based on what they have found their CPU to like in regards to the balance between the QPI/Vtt voltage and Dram voltage to be.
+QPI/Vtt voltage should not be a part of this programming design process, in my opinion.
+The i7 CPU's vary so widely that trying to use any given XMP setting could lead the end user to have major stability or booting issues, and even possibly end up thinking that the memory is faulty, and want to return it.
+All users should find their CPU's own specific QPI/Vtt voltage setting per the speed they are running, and based on what they have found their CPU to like in regards to the balance between the QPI/Vtt voltage and Dram voltage ratio.

 For simplicity in helping others, these benchmarks and settings provided are using the 2:8 and 2:10 Memory multipliers.
 For the benchmark scores, I tried to keep the CPU Freq in the same area, but that's not always possible, as we all know.
-These results are solely based on the stable settings provided by the use of Auto for advanced timings, not tweaked at all, and are by no means all that this Mushkin Memory will do.
+These results are solely based on the stable settings provided by the use of Auto for advanced timings, and are not tweaked at all.

 Everest Ultimate Bandwidth